HMS Salamander (1832): Design and specifications

 Her keel was laid in April 1831 at Sheerness Dockyard and launched on 14 May 1832.
 Her gundeck was 175 ft 5 in with her keel length reported for tonnage calculation was 151 ft 8 in.
 Her maximum breadth was 32 ft 2 in with 31 ft 10 in being reported for tonnage.
 Her depth of hold was 17 ft 0 in.
 Her light draught was 12 ft 6 in forward and 13 ft 6 in aft.
 Her builder's measure tonnage was 818 tons though her displacement was 1,014 tons.

 Her machinery was supplied by Maudslay, Son & Field of Lambeth.
 She was fitted with two fire-tube rectangular boilers.
-Her steam engine was a two cylinder vertical single expansion (VSE) engine rated at 220 nominal horsepower (NHP).
+Her steam engine was a two-cylinder vertical single expansion (VSE) engine rated at 220 nominal horsepower (NHP).
 During her steam trials the engine generated 506 ihp for a speed of 7.2 kn.
-She originally was to have a schooner sail plan, however, this was changed to a barque or barquentine sail rig.
+She originally was to have a schooner sail plan; however, this was changed to a barque or barquentine sail rig.

-Her armament would initially consist of two Miller's Original 10-inch 84 hundredweight (cwt) muzzle loading smooth bore (MLSB) shell guns on pivot mounts and two Bloomfield's 32-pounder 25 cwt MLSB guns on broadside trucks.
-The 32-pounders would increased to four guns.
-In 1862 one of the 10-inch guns was replaced by an Armstrong 7-inch rifled breach loading (RBL) gun on a pivot mount.
+Her armament initially consisted of two Miller's Original 10-inch 84 hundredweight (cwt) muzzle-loading smooth bore (MLSB) shell guns on pivot mounts and two Bloomfield's 32-pounder 25 cwt MLSB guns on broadside trucks.
+The 32-pounders increased to four guns.
+In 1862 one of the 10-inch guns was replaced by an Armstrong 7-inch rifled breach-loading (RBL) gun on a pivot mount.
 This Armstrong gun was more commonly known as the 100/110 pounder depending on the weight of shell carried.
-This gun was probably with drawn in the late 1860s due to a weakness in the breach mechanism.
+This gun was probably withdrawn in the late 1860s due to a weakness in the breach mechanism.

-She was completed on 12 February 1833 with an initial cost of £34,224 (builder - £20,429, machinery - £11,201 and fitting - £2,704).
+She was completed on 12 February 1833 with an initial cost of £34,224 (builder – £20,429, machinery – £11,201 and fitting – £2,704).